HOME ADMISSIONS COURSE DESCRIPTION PROGRAM EXPENSES

-INTRODUCTION TO COMPUTERS #1ACT01 30 hours 1.0 Credit
+INTRODUCTION TO COMPUTERS #1ACT01 6 hours

-MATH FOR HVAC #1ACT02 30 hours
+MATH FOR HVAC/R #1ACT02 30 hours

-This course provides students with the skills required to be successful in the Heating, Ventilation, Air Conditioning and Refrigeration field.
-The student will complete applied problems from the HVAC industry.
-Students will solve world problems and equations.
+This course provides students with the skills required to be successful in the HVAC/R field.
+The student will complete applied problems from the HVAC/R industry.
+Students will solve word problems and equations.
 Business math applications will also be discussed.

 This course prepares students for the EPA Section 608 examination.
 Students will be introduced to the EPA Laws and Regulations governing refrigerants, their storage, disposal, and recovery methods.